saibotsivad/obsidian-at-people/README.md

 >
 > I'm open to better implementations that don't add a lot of complexity, just start a discussion.

+## Conflicts

+Several plugins have conflicts with using the `@` symbol, please look at the [Github issues for plugin conflicts](https://github.com/saibotsivad/obsidian-at-people/issues?q=is%3Aissue+conflict+) to see if yours has been resolved.

 ## License

 Published and made available freely under the [Very Open License](http://veryopenlicense.com/).